huancheng-trili/bootstrap-rollup/README.md

 ### 4.3.
 The Installer Kernel

 Instead of using a kernel file for origination in the aforementioned format, an alternative approach is to utilize the **installer** version of the kernel.
-This **installer kernel** can be **upgraded** to the original version if provided with additional information, in the form of **preimages** which can be provided to the rollup node later on as part of its **reveal data channel**.
+This **installer kernel** can be **upgraded** to the original version if provided with additional information in the form of **preimages**, which can be provided to the rollup node later on as part of its **reveal data channel**.

 There are two ways to communicate with smart rollups:

 1. **global inbox** -- allows Layer 1 to transmit information to all rollups.
 This unique inbox contains two kinds of messages: **external messages** are pushed through a Layer 1 manager operation, while **internal messages** are pushed by Layer 1 smart contracts or the protocol itself (e.g. `StartOfLevel`, `InfoPerLevel`, `EndOfLevel`).
 2. **reveal data channel** -- allows the rollup to retrieve data (e.g. **preimages**) coming from data sources external to Layer 1.

-The main benefit of the installer kernel is that it is small enough to be used in origination regardless of the kernel that it shall be upgraded to.
+The main benefit of the installer kernel is that it is small enough to be used in origination regardless of the kernel that it will be upgraded to.

-There is an [installer kernel origination topic](https://tezos.stackexchange.com/questions/4784/how-to-originating-a-smart-rollup-with-an-installer-kernel/5794#5794) for this, please consult it for further clarifications.
+There is an [installer kernel origination topic](https://tezos.stackexchange.com/questions/4784/how-to-originating-a-smart-rollup-with-an-installer-kernel/5794#5794) for this; please consult it for further clarifications.
 To generate the **installer kernel**, the `smart-rollup-installer` tool is required:

 <kbd>outside docker session - hello-world-kernel</kbd>